 It also doesn’t help that there is no blanket license for mechanicals.
 There is a compulsory a/k/a statutory license, meaning that music services don’t have to negotiate with songwriters or music publishers to get rights to reproduce their compositions, and they pay royalties that are fixed by a government-run process.
 But each music service must take a step to get that compulsory license for each of the tens of millions of tracks it wants to offer.
-Specifically, it must find out who the composition rights holders are and send them a form called a Notice of Intention (NOI); or if it can’t determine who they are, it must file the NOI with the U.S. Copyright Office.
+Specifically, it must find out who the composition rights holders are and, unless it has a license in place with them already, send them a form called a Notice of Intention (NOI); or if it can’t determine who they are, it must file the NOI with the U.S. Copyright Office.
 Music services must also account for mechanical royalties from each of billions of transactions every year and pay rights holders the statutory royalties.

 The result is massive administrative headaches and potential legal liability for the music services.
 In contrast, music services get blanket licenses for performance rights — the other type of right on compositions they must license — from performance rights organizations (PROs) like ASCAP, BMI, and SESAC, which figure out who gets paid and disburse royalties accordingly.